Benta63/Binary-Image-Segmentation/README.md

 ### Wanted Features
 Primarily, refer to the TODO notes
 #### *main.py*
+* Make it possible to 'cheat'
+  * That is, to seed certain algorithms into the search space.
+If you already know an algorithm with parameters that may work well for the dataset, you should be able to suggest that algorithm.
 * Make the global varialbes changeable by input parameters.
 * Reduce the memory usage of the program.
   * Around line 80, we make lists of all the paths to all of the images.
 As we are only looking at one image from each dataset, we only need a single path.